H3xKatana/GameOfLife/readme.md

 * A live cell with more than three live neighbors dies.
 * A dead cell with exactly three live neighbors becomes alive.

-The `main` function handles the game loop, user input, and visualization using Pygame.

-Feel free to modify the code to experiment with different grid sizes, cell sizes, or even introduce new rules for variations of the Game of Life.